Frequently Asked Questions

 How can users find content?

 Knowledge Commons allows users to easily browse content by Collection.
 Within each Collection, content is organized by year of publication.
 We encourage users also to use the site’s robust Advanced Search functionality which allows for searching by keywords and a broad range of filters, including author, abstract, publication date, and subject.
 Note that author affiliation is listed as “Population Council” if the author was a staff member at the time of publication.
+Other institutional affiliations may be available within resources.
+All content contained within Knowledge Commons is published or contributed to by the Council.
+The repository catalogs publications from consortia projects for which the Population Council was the lead partner.
+To find content associated with a specific project, type the project name with quotation marks around the name.
 See tips on using the search function.